 Under Section 106, regulatory requirements exist that must be followed in accordance with the PA.
 The PA stipulates that an MOA would be prepared for each section of the project to detail the project's commitments to implement these treatments.
-The Authority would develop the MOA for the Bakersfield to Palmdale Project Section in consultation with the SHPO, the Surface Transportation Board, the ACHP, and additional consulting parties: San Manuel Band of Mission Indians, Fernandeño Tataviam Band of Mission Indians, Tejon Indian Tribe, Tule River Tribe, Kern Valley Indian Council, , National Park Service, and National Chavez Center/Cesar Chavez Foundation, Table Mountain Rancheria, Picayune Rancheria of Chukchansi Indians, Santa Rosa Rancheria Tachi-Yokut Tribe, National Parks Conservation Association, National Trust for Historic Preservation, and Southern California Edison.
-The MOA includes input from the signatories and consulting parties in the development of treatment measures.
+The Authority would develop the MOA for the Bakersfield to Palmdale Project Section in consultation with the SHPO, the Surface Transportation Board, and additional consulting parties: San Manuel Band of Mission Indians, Fernandeño Tataviam Band of Mission Indians, Tejon Indian Tribe, Tule River Tribe, Kern Valley Indian Council, Soboba Band of Luiseno Indians, National Park Service, and Nuestra Señora Reina de La Paz, Table Mountain Rancheria, Picayune Rancheria of Chukchansi Indians, Santa Rosa Rancheria Tachi-Yokut Tribe, National Park Conservation Association, National Trust for Historic Preservation, and Southern California Edison.
+The MOA includes input from the signatories and other interested members of the public in the development of treatment measures.
 The MOA would be executed by the time the ROD is issued for the Bakersfield to Palmdale Project Section.

 The PA stipulates that two treatment plans be developed: an ATP and a BETP.
 These plans, prepared in consultation with the MOA signatories and concurring parties, provide specific performance standards that make sure each impact would be avoided, minimized, or mitigated to the extent possible and provide enforceable performance standards to follow the NRHP and the SOI standards when implementing the mitigation measures (Stipulations III and VIII in the PA).
-These treatment plans would include relevant avoidance, minimization, and mitigation measures for the purposes of NEPA and CEQA and would be implemented in compliance with Section 106; they would be coordinated with the measures included in this EIR/EIS.
+These treatment plans would include relevant mitigation measures for the purposes of NEPA and CEQA and would be implemented in compliance with Section 106; they would be coordinated with the measures included in this EIR/EIS.